Cardiopulmonary resuscitation: Portrayed effectiveness

 CPR is often severely misrepresented in movies and television as being highly effective in resuscitating a person who is not breathing and has no circulation.

-A 1996 study published in the New England Journal of Medicine showed that CPR success rates in television shows was 75% for immediate circulation, and 67% survival to discharge.
+A 1996 study published in the New England Journal of Medicine showed that CPR success rates in television shows were 75% for immediate circulation, and 67% survival to discharge.
 This gives the general public an unrealistic expectation of a successful outcome.
 When educated on the actual survival rates, the proportion of patients over 60 years of age desiring CPR should they have a cardiac arrest drops from 41% to 22%.

 Training and stage CPR

 It is dangerous to perform CPR on a person who is breathing normally.
 These chest compressions create significant local blunt trauma, risking bruising or fracture of the sternum or ribs.
 If a patient is not breathing, these risks still exist but are dwarfed by the immediate threat to life.
 For this reason, training is always done with a mannequin, such as the well-known Resusci Anne model.

-The portrayal of CPR technique on television and film often is purposely incorrect.
+The portrayal of the CPR technique on television and film often is purposely incorrect.
 Actors simulating the performance of CPR may bend their elbows while appearing to compress, to prevent force from reaching the chest of the actor portraying the patient.

 Self-CPR hoax

-A form of "self-CPR" termed "cough CPR" was the subject of a hoax chain e-mail entitled "How to Survive a Heart Attack When Alone," which wrongly cited "ViaHealth Rochester General Hospital" as the source of the technique.
+A form of "self-CPR" termed "cough CPR" was the subject of a hoax chain e-mail entitled "How to Survive a Heart Attack When Alone," which wrongly cited "Via Health Rochester General Hospital" as the source of the technique.
 Rochester General Hospital has denied any connection with the technique.

 "Cough CPR" in the sense of resuscitating oneself is impossible because a prominent symptom of cardiac arrest is unconsciousness, which makes coughing impossible.

 The American Heart Association (AHA) and other resuscitation bodies do not endorse "cough CPR", which it terms a misnomer as it is not a form of resuscitation.
 The AHA does recognize a limited legitimate use of the coughing technique: "This coughing technique to maintain blood flow during brief arrhythmias has been useful in the hospital, particularly during cardiac catheterization.
-In such cases the patient's ECG is monitored continuously, and a physician is present."
-When coughing is used on trained and monitored patients in hospitals, it has been shown to be effective only for 90 seconds.
+In such cases, the patient's ECG is monitored continuously, and a physician is present."
+When coughing is used on trained and monitored patients in hospitals, it is effective only for 90 seconds.